iem-projects/pd-iem/README.md

 To avoid confusion we suggest installing the externals in the *global installation path* for now (until `Pd>=0.46-7` is released).

-## Troubleshouting
+## Troubleshooting

-At the moment send an email to the [pd-list mailing list](http://lists.puredata.info/listinfo/pd-list) for questions, later a bug tracker might be used.
+At the moment, send an email to the [pd-list mailing list](http://lists.puredata.info/listinfo/pd-list) for questions, later a [bug tracker](https://github.com/iem-projects/pd-iem) might be used.